chuckfinca/ASimpleAuthKit/README.md

 ASimpleAuthKit assumes that your application handles the initial Firebase project setup and SDK configuration.

-1. Firebase Project: You need a Firebase project.
+1. **Firebase Project:** Create a Firebase project if you haven't already.
-2. Add App to Project: Add your iOS app to the Firebase project.
-Enable desired sign-in providers (Email/Password, Google, Apple) in the Firebase console (Authentication -> Sign-in method).
+2. **Add App to Project:** Add your iOS app to the Firebase project.
+3. **Enable Sign-In Providers:** In the Firebase console (Authentication -> Sign-in method), enable the providers you intend to use (Email/Password, Google, Apple).
-3. Download GoogleService-Info.plist: Download this from your Firebase project settings.
+4. **Download GoogleService-Info.plist:** Download this configuration file from your Firebase project settings.
-4. Add Plist to App Target: Add the downloaded GoogleService-Info.plist file to your main application target in Xcode.
+5. **Add Plist to App Target:** Add the downloaded GoogleService-Info.plist file to your main application target in Xcode.
 Ensure it's included in the target's "Copy Bundle Resources" build phase.
-5. Configure Firebase in App: In your AppDelegate or SwiftUI App struct, call FirebaseApp.configure() before initializing AuthService.
+6. **Configure Firebase in App:** In your AppDelegate or SwiftUI App struct, call FirebaseApp.configure() before initializing AuthService.

 ```swift
 // AppDelegate.swift